guilleiguaran/nancy/README.md

 You can now run `rackup` and enjoy what you have just created.

-Check examples folder for an detailed example.
+Check examples folder for a detailed example.

 ## Contributing